 In the final week of the boot camp visit a variety agencies and meet with planning directors.
 See first hand the different types of planning environments.
 You’ll meet the people in the strategy departments and increase your network of industry contacts.

-The account planning boot camp is a 3 month, 12 week program.
+The strategic planning boot camp is a 3 month, 12 week program.

 Tuition is $10,000 total for the 12-week program.
 Financial aid is available for US Citizens.